-He would often take this route but never saw this so desolate street of night.
+He would often take this route but never saw this so desolate street at night.
 There would be often one or the other half-hearted drunkard, whooshing and dwindling, magnetized towards each other.
 When one intoxicant would stagger against the walls, the next one would produce himself stealthily like a swaggering wild to show his fits.
 Sometimes he would act like Devdas, missing his soul Paro, who had left her and he is dying for her.

 But there was no one now except for the crackling of crickets, flying bats swiftly passing over my head and vanishing into the darkness, dark and silent homes with barely any light from each house and no noises or brawls of these middle-class sects.